ke7lvb/sonnen_battery/README.md

 4. Pick the flow_tile attribute

 The tool can make calls to change the charge/discharge rate of the battery (uses the v1 API at the moment).
-In my experience, these changes last about 30 seconds before normal function resumes.
+In my experience, these changes last about 30 seconds before normal function resumes if the battery is set to auto mode.
+In manual mode the changes remain in effect until another API call is made.